ElektraInitiative/libelektra/src/plugins/yanlr/README.md

 ## Limitations

 - The plugin does **not support key-value pairs with empty key**, such as `key:`
-- The plugin currently does not react properly to invalid or unsupported input.
-Instead of printing a descriptive error message, the plugin will fail with a **segmentation fault**.
 - Yan LR does not provide write support for data